serious-scaffold/ss-python/template/docs/advanced/partial-dev-env.md

 ## Package build

-Install the project in editable mode with `package` related dependencies, recommended for scenarios like package CI/CD process.
+Install the project in editable mode with dependencies related to `package`, recommended for scenarios like the package CI/CD process.

 ```bash
 make dev-package